Market & Industry Studies

 A Note on Ordering:

 Ready to order a report?
 You can do it right now, at our online secure site store.
 You can charge it to VISA, MasterCard, Discover.
 First, a few important things regarding shipping, taxes, etc.

 Shipping Charges: We ship studies in digital form (as a pdf or Word document) by email at NO charge.
 If you need a hard copy, we can ship by UPS Ground.
-(2-5 business day delivery time). $79 & $99 Overviews include UPS shipping.
-If you want it faster, FedEx priority (next day AM) costs an extra $30.
+(2-5 business day delivery time).
+If you must have a print copy, FedEx priority (next day AM) costs an extra $30.
 FedEx standard (next day PM) or 2-day delivery costs $15 extra.
 Overseas orders for hard copies - add $60.

 No P.O.
 Boxes Please!
 UPS and FedEx will not deliver to P.O. boxes, so please enter a street address.